SeedVault/flow/README.md

 ## .Flow v2.0 - Introduction

-This document is a draft specification for a new .Flow specification standard version 2.0 .Flow is a domain-specific abstract syntax graph to build conversational bots executed by BBot bot engine.
+This document is a draft specification for a new .Flow specification standard version 2.0 .Flow is a domain-specific language to build conversational bots executed by BBot bot engine.
 This document explains in detail both the syntax and semantics of .Flow and has a full reference for all operations and functions to be supported by BBot.

 ##### Changes from previous version